Automattic/jetpack/projects/plugins/wpcomsh/README.md

 You will also need to go through [the Monorepo install procedure](https://developer.jetpack.com/docs/jetpack-development/developer-environment/)

 1. Build the wpcomsh plugin using [the Monorepo tools](https://developer.jetpack.com/docs/jetpack-development/jetpack-cli/#build).
+2. Synchronize the code using `jetpack rsync` into the `wp-content/mu-plugins` folder.
-2. Then, either copy or symlink the `wp-content/mu-plugins/wpcomsh/wpcomsh-loader.php` file to `wp-content/mu-plugins`.
+3. Then, either copy or symlink the `wp-content/mu-plugins/wpcomsh/wpcomsh-loader.php` file to `wp-content/mu-plugins`.
    It acts as a "loader" for wpcomsh and we need this because plugin folders put into `mu-plugins` are not automatically loaded like plugins in `wp-content/plugins`.

 If you want to add some new code to wpcomsh, it's as easy as [creating a pull request](https://developer.jetpack.com/docs/jetpack-development/creating-a-pull-request/) to the plugin code.
 Make sure to test thoroughly on a WoA dev blog and send the PR to your team for review.